 Each section further breaks down each topic into specific concepts or problems.
 As a preview, here’s what you should expect:

 Developers learn by doing.
 So instead of passively watching videos, Coding Interview Prep provides some guidance to courses that involve interactive challenges and playing with real code right from your browser.
-In this section, you’ll find links to detailed learning paths for the following coding languages:

 In addition to choosing a language to practice, you’ll find links to data structures and system design courses.
 Each course focuses on vital concepts you need to know for an interview while testing your knowledge through interactive challenges.
 Even after landing a job, you’ll find that the material covered in these courses will be helpful at any stage in your career.